 The modernization of the rules is a welcome improvement.
 This ruling will become effective on October 25, 2020.

-For more information regarding the accredited investor requirements, or to open a self-directed IRA account, contact Midland at (239) 333-1032 or visit www.midlandtrust.com.
+For more information about the accredited investor requirements, or to open a self-directed IRA account, contact Midland at (239) 333-1032 or visit www.midlandtrust.com.